rterekhov/grunt-config-files/README.md

 # The file will be created from 'settings.default.js' when missing
 /config/settings.js
 ```
 Since `settings.js` is not tracked by git, the file may be adjusted for current development needs.
-The file will not be overriden when you run `grunt config` task.
+The file will not be overridden when you run `grunt config` task.
 It is just created from `settings.default.js` when it missing.

 Settings defined by an ordinary JavaScript file:
 ```bash